Submit your data

 Dataset selection procedures

-1. Datasets that have been ingested into the BODC system and subsequently exported.
-Candidate datasets of this type will be identified through negotiation between the scientists who supplied the data and the BODC data scientists responsible for their ingestion in consultation with BODC management.
+1. Datasets that have already been ingested into the BODC system and subsequently exported.
+Candidate datasets of this type will be identified through negotiation between the scientists who supplied the data and the BODC data managers responsible for their ingestion in consultation with BODC management.
 The technical quality of these datasets is BODC's responsibility.